 Figure 11.
 Decimation does not cause any loss of information.

 Recent highly integrated sigma-delta ADCs manage small signals with a minimum number of external components.
-As an example of this new generation, the MAX1402 chip includes so many functions that it can be called a system-on-a-chip (Figure 12).
+The MAX1402 chip, for example, includes so many functions that it is considered a system-on-chip (Figure 12).
 Drawing a low quiescent current of 250µA in operating mode (2µA in power-down mode), it provides 16-bit accuracy at 480sps and 12-bit accuracy at 4800sps.

 Figure 12.
 MAX1402 block diagram.

 The MAX1402 signal chain consists of the following: a flexible input multiplexer that can be set to manage three fully differential signals or five pseudo-differential signals, two chopper amplifiers, a programmable PGA (with gain from 1 to 128), a coarse DAC to remove system offset, and a second-order sigma-delta modulator.
 The 1-bit data stream is then filtered with an integrated digital filter configurable as SINC¹ or SINC³.
 The conversion result is made available via an SPI/QSPI™-compatible, 3-wire serial interface.

 The chip also includes two fully differential input channels for calibration of offset and gain, two matched 200µA transducer-excitation currents (suitable for 3-wire and 4-wire RTD applications), and two "burn-out" currents for testing the integrity of the selected transducer.
 The device is programmed via the serial interface to access the eight internal registers that select the mode of operation.
 Setting the SCAN control bit enables the chip to read the input channel either on demand or continually, and the input channel is identified by a 3-bit "channel identification" attached to each conversion result.